mitchmarns/northern-attitude/copilot_instructions.md

 - Keep EJS and client-side JS as simple as possible.
 - Use consistent naming conventions.
 - Document any non-obvious logic.

+---

+## Performance & Scalability Best Practices

+- **Paginate all large lists:**
+  Never render more than 10–20 items at a time.
+Always use pagination or infinite scroll for feeds, comments, suggestions, etc.
+  Use backend pagination for all endpoints returning lists.
+The frontend should request additional pages as needed (e.g., via "Load More" buttons or infinite scroll).
+  Always return pagination metadata (e.g., `page`, `hasMore`, `totalCount` if available) in API responses for lists.

+- **Optimize images:**
+  Use thumbnails and compress images for all avatars, galleries, and media previews.
+Avoid loading full-size images in lists.

+- **Remove duplicate font imports:**
+  Only load each font once in your HTML head.
+Eliminate redundant `<link rel="stylesheet">` for the same font.

+- **Bundle/minify CSS/JS:**
+  Use a build tool (e.g., Webpack, esbuild, Parcel) to bundle and minify CSS/JS.
+Reduce asset size and HTTP requests.

+- **Reduce logging in production:**
+  Remove or minimize `console.log` statements in production.
+Use a logging library with log levels for backend.

+- **Use a persistent session store:**
+  For scalability and performance, use a persistent session store (e.g., Redis, MySQL) instead of in-memory sessions.

+- **Monitor server resources:**
+  Regularly check CPU, RAM, and disk usage on your server.
+Set up alerts for high usage.

+- **Audit client-side JS:**
+  Avoid unnecessary re-initialization and memory leaks.
+Use event delegation and clean up event listeners when removing DOM elements.

+---